2024 Sustainability Report

 The University is exploring ways to estimate the carbon emissions of the balance of the Investment Portfolio.

-The University’s Investment Portfolio for the most part is separate to our operational balance sheet and core activities.
-The investment model for financial assets is predominantly outsourced, consistent with our investment scale and focus on leadership and excellence in education, teaching, and research.
-The prudent and responsible investment of the University’s accumulated financial resources and funds donated to the University underpin the activities of the University to enable it to achieve its purpose.
+For the most part, the University’s investment portfolio is managed separately to our operational balance sheet and core activities.
+The investment model for financial assets is predominantly outsourced, consistent with our investment scale and focus on leadership and excellence in education and research.
+The prudent and responsible investment of the University’s accumulated financial resources, and funds donated to the University, underpin the activities of the University to enable it to achieve its purpose.

-The University’s Implemented Consultant, JANA, provides strategic investment advice to the University and implements most of the investment strategy on behalf of the University through external investment managers.
-The University’s strategic investment decisions are implemented by JANA primarily via investment in pooled investment trusts, hence the University does not make individual investment decisions on whether to buy or sell specific company holdings, nor undertake direct activity with respect to corporate actions.
+The University’s implemented consultant, JANA, provides strategic investment advice to the University and implements most of the investment strategy on behalf of the University through external investment managers.
+The University’s strategic investment decisions are implemented by JANA primarily via investment in pooled investment trusts.
+Therefore, the University does not make individual investment decisions on whether to buy or sell specific company holdings, nor does it undertake direct activity with respect to corporate actions.

-The transition of the Investment Portfolio to JANA was completed at the end of 2022, with 2023 being the first full year of JANA as our Implemented Consultant.
-JANA has a long history of successfully providing investment consulting and investment management services in Australia and integrate sustainability considerations into investment decisions.
+JANA has a long history of successfully providing investment consulting and investment management services in Australia and integrates sustainability considerations into investment decisions.

 Responsible investment metrics